defc0nONE/defc0nONE/README.md

 Christopher Ly
 ------------

-Hi, I'm Chris. 😁 I'm a Software Developer currently looking for my next opportunity after a career break for personal reasons.
+Hi, I'm Christopher (Chris is fine). 😁 I'm a Software Developer currently looking for my next opportunity after a career break for personal reasons.
 Previously I worked at [Spektrix](https://www.spektrix.com/en-gb/), developing features for the SaaS platform and playing a part in moving the software from a dataentre to the cloud platform Azure.

 About Me
 ------------